krysopath/secure-development-policy/rationale.md

 ## reasons for security incidents
 ### technical
 #### conceptual problems
-1. Not identifying security requirements up frona
+1. Not identifying security requirements up front
 2. Creating conceptual designs that have logic errors
 3. Using poor coding practices that introduce technical vulnerabilities
 4. Deploying the software improperly